 - But it may be granted only after hearing the woman.

 - The Magistrate has to be satisfied that there are reasonable grounds for granting bail.

 The Magistrate can compound the offense upon the request of the woman.

 - Compounding refers to the procedure where the two sides agree to stop legal proceedings and settle the dispute.

 - The terms and conditions of the compounding will be decided by the Magistrate.

-A Muslim women against whom talaq has been declared, is entitled to seek subsistence allowance from her husband for herself and for her dependent children.
+A Muslim woman against whom talaq has been declared is entitled to seek subsistence allowance from her husband for herself and for her dependent children.
 The amount of the allowance will be determined by a First Class Magistrate.